manesajian/superq/README.md

     SELECT a FROM sq WHERE b == 5;

-query() returns a new "detached" superq. <self> is simply a way to indicate the primary sq backing table.
+query() returns a new "detached" superq. "<self>" is simply a way to indicate the primary sq backing table.

 ### Querying a superq for multiple user objects